Wednesday, July 3, 2019

 Roger's Grand Tour to Italy 2019

 It is time to realize a long-held dream of visiting the grand monuments of Italian Renaissance sculpture, painting, architecture and music.
 So I reserve the month of May 2019 and create an agenda to visit Rome and Florence, with side trips to the medieval country village of Bomarzo to see the 16th century Sacred Grove, or Park of Monsters; and to Cremona, a center of violinmaking for the past 500 years.
-I also intended to learn as much as possible of the Italian language and culture.
+I also intend to learn as much as possible of the Italian language and culture.

 The adventure begins in Rome, with lodging not far from Saint Peter's.
 It's an easy walk to the Vatican Museums and the ancient sculpture of the Laocoön.